julie-scherer/chicago-airbnb-custom-etl-pipeline/README.md

 ### :pencil: Instructions

-1. Start the Docker daemon, open a terminal window, and navigate to the root directory of the forked repository
+1. To run the pipeline, ensure that Docker is installed and running on your machine, and then navigate to the root directory of the project in the terminal and run the following command:

-2. Run the following commands to make the script file executable and run the script:

     ```
-    chmod +x scripts/run-docker.sh
+    chmod +x scripts/deploy-docker-pipeline.sh
-	./scripts/run-docker.sh
+    ./scripts/deploy-docker-pipeline.sh

     # or, run this command if you have Make:
     # make up
     ```

-    &rarr; The `run-docker.sh` script will build a Docker image using the Postgres image on [Docker Hub](https://hub.docker.com/_/postgres), start a new container from the image, and output the IP address and port number of the container.
-You can then use the IP address and port number to connect to the Postgres database in the container.
+    The `deploy-docker-pipeline.sh` script will build the `chicago-airbnb-pgimage` Docker image using the Postgres image on [Docker Hub](https://hub.docker.com/_/postgres), start the `chicago-airbnb-pgcontainer` Docker container, and output the IP address and port of the container, which you can use to connect to the database.
+The bash script creates four tables - `hosts`, `listings`, `locations`, and `reviews` tables - in the `airbnb` database and then runs the `csv-to-postgres.py` script to insert the csv data into the Postgres database.

-    &rarr; This will create the `host`, `listing`, `location`, and `reviews` tables in the Postgres database, which I named `airbnb` in the example.env file but you are welcome to change.
+2. Once the pipeline has finished running, you should be able to connect to the PostgreSQL database using your preferred client and view the data in the tables.

 3. When you are finished with the Postgres container, you can clean up Docker with the following commands: